-Montreal and Toronto are the real estate markets exhibiting the strongest growth right now, according to CENTURY 21 Canada.
+Montreal and Toronto are the real estate markets exhibiting right now, according to CENTURY 21 Canada.

 In its fourth annual report that ranks housing values based on their price per square foot (psf), CENTURY 21 said that Canadian home prices remained strong on the whole, while sales activity is steadily recovering after the initial shock of the COVID-19 outbreak.

 “When the pandemic took hold in Canada in mid-March, there was a lot of uncertainty about what would happen to real estate sales during the typically busy spring market,” said Brian Rushton, executive vice president of CENTURY 21 Canada.
 “What we have seen is that after a dip in the number of sales early in the pandemic, the pace of sales has returned to near-normal levels as real estate agents and companies innovated new ways of doing things.
 The real estate industry has proved resilient through the past several months.
 And even further, prices have held steady as well.”